 I recommend Tavi if you’re not in a hurry – it’s a good option for a rainy day, or if you’re feeling lazy, or even if you’re in the mood to write a few postcards for your friends back home 😉

-How to get there: Tram line #1 or taxi /uber.
+How to get there: take the tram line #1 or a taxi / Uber.